Thank You to Our Generous Benefit Co‑Chairs and Dinner Committee

 Is this donation tax-deductible?

 Success Academy Charter Schools Inc. is a 501(c)3 tax-exempt charitable organization (Federal Tax ID #20-5298861).
-Your contribution is tax-deductible to the fullest extent allowed by law, less than $300 per attendee, the estimated fair market value of goods and services received.
+Your contribution is tax-deductible to the fullest extent allowed by law, less than the FMV of $300 per attendee, the estimated fair market value of goods and services received.
 Please retain a copy of the donation receipt for your records.
 It will be sent upon receipt of your contribution.

 How do I give by mail?